Adrian-patrick/Genai-learning-path/README.md

 # Genai-learning-path
-This repo contains my learning path for Generative AI
+This repo contains my learning path for Generative AI.

 Topics to be covered:
 ```